neobasic/.github/profile/README.md

 <p align="justify">... <a href="https://">text</a> .</p>

-The first draft of the language grammar is ready ([neo-grammar](https://github.com/neobasic/neo-grammar)), and now I'm starting to program the parser ([ngne](https://github.com/neobasic/ngne)), using Antlr4.
+The first draft of the language grammar is ready ([neo-grammar](https://github.com/neobasic/neo-grammar)), and now I'm starting to program the parser ([ngne](https://github.com/neobasic/ngne)), using [Antlr4](https://www.antlr.org/).
 Everything will be coded in C++.
 I'm also preparing the website ([www.neobasic.org](https://www.neobasic.org/)), writing the documentation ([en.neobasic.org](https://en.neobasic.org/)), and translating everything from Portuguese ([pt.neobasic.org](https://pt.neobasic.org/)).
 I also plan to release a VS Code extension, but for now I'm still creating syntax highlighting using TextMate's grammar ([vscode-neo](https://github.com/neobasic/vscode-neo)).
 It's not an easy task, and I expect it to be a years-long project.

+## 👨‍🍳 Anyone Can Code (and Cook)

+The phrase of the banner above is a paraphrase of Gusteau's quote "Anyone can cook" from the film "[Ratatouille](https://en.wikipedia.org/wiki/Ratatouille_(film))."
+Chef Gusteau's famous quote highlights that talent can emerge in anyone, regardless of background or social status.
+The film also highlights the importance of following your dreams, the need for persistence and hard work, and the ability to overcome prejudices and social barriers.

+## 🦁 Zeca, The NeoBASIC Mascot

+The NeoBASIC mascot is the [chimera](https://en.wikipedia.org/wiki/Chimera_(creature)), a mythological creature that emerged in Greece during the 7th century BC.
+The chimera is characterized by a hybrid appearance of two or more animals (lion, goat, serpent, eagle) and the ability to breathe fire from its nostrils.

+The name ZECA is an acronym for "Zero Effort and Cost Abstractions."
+NeoBASIC is a language based on the concept of "Zero-cost abstraction," where features or abstractions are provided without imposing any performance overhead at runtime.
+The abstractions provided by NeoBASIC are compile-time constructs and do not add any additional cost to the final C++ code, making it as fast as if you had written the code in C++ without the abstractions.

 <br />

 - - -